Stacked-Org/stacked/packages/stacked_services/README.md

 ### Returning Data from Custom Dialog

 The custom dialog follows the same rules as the normal dialog.
-Calling `completeDialog` and passing in a `DialogResponse` object will return it to the caller that's waiting on the dialog response UI.
+Calling `completeDialog` and passing in a `DialogResponse` object will return it to the caller that's awaiting on the dialog response UI.
 So when you have a tap handler in your dialog and you want to close the dialog, use the `completeDialog` function.

 ```dart
 dialogService.registerCustomDialogUi((context, dialogRequest) => Dialog(